aichbauer/express-graphql-boilerplate/README.md

 - linting via [eslint](https://github.com/eslint/eslint)
 - tests running with [AVA](https://github.com/avajs/ava)
 - built with [npm sripts](#npm-scripts)
-- examples for User, Note, and nested GraphQL queries
+- examples for User, Note, and nested GraphQL Queries

 ## Quick Intro

-GraphQL is a query language where your REST API can co-exist directly beside your GraphQL API in **harmony**.
-To demonstrate this we have two REST endpoints for `register` and `login` users.
+GraphQL is a Query Language where your REST API can co-exist directly beside your GraphQL API in **harmony**.
+To demonstrate this we have two REST endpoints for `register` and `login`.

 ```sh
 # clone repository